Michael0812/blackandwhite/README.md

 - Example privacy policy provided by [Cleverbox](https://www.cleverbox.co.uk/example-privacy-policy/)
 - All other text was copied and used from [Rave Coffee](https://ravecoffee.co.uk/), [Coffee Bean Shop](https://www.coffeebeanshop.co.uk/), [Taylors of Harrogate](https://www.taylorsofharrogate.co.uk/)

+## Code
+I would like to massive thanks [Code institute](https://codeinstitute.net/).
+I've been following all videos contains in this course and I've been using some code during this project.

 ### Images
 - Logo was made by [Polka.
 Grahpic Design](https://www.facebook.com/polka.graphicdesign)
 - All product photography was taken from [Taylors of Harrogate](https://www.taylorsofharrogate.co.uk/) and changed it by [Polka.
 Grahpic Design](https://www.facebook.com/polka.graphicdesign)